-Thanks to the popularity brought from social media influencers and ever growing patient demand, the term “medical aesthetics” is becoming a more common medical and household name.
+Thanks to the popularity brought by social media influencers and ever-growing patient demand, the term “medical aesthetics” is becoming a more common medical and household name.

-However, many are still unsure of what exactly falls under the umbrella of “medical aesthetics.”
+However, many still remain unsure of what exactly falls under the umbrella of “medical aesthetics.”
 A mumbled “Botox?” would be most people’s first response.
-While BOTOX is definitely one of the most popular medical aesthetic treatments, the list of non-invasive aesthetic services is much longer and continuing to expand.
+While BOTOX is definitely one of the most popular medical aesthetic treatments, the list of non-invasive aesthetic services continues to expand with no signs of slowing down.

 In this guide, we will start by answering the question: “What is medical aesthetics?”
 We will also go over frequently asked questions about the most popular treatments, who can practice, and other details of where it falls in the current medical landscape.

-Squarely owning the space between topical beauty treatments (with often short-term, minimal results) and full on surgical operations, it's no wonder so many are turning to medical aesthetics as a non-invasive middle ground to reach their beauty goals.
+Squarely owning the space between topical beauty treatments and full on surgical operations, it's no wonder so many are turning to medical aesthetics as a non-invasive middle ground to reach their beauty goals.